Genepil: Queen consort

 Genepil was born Tseyenpil in 1905 to a family in Northern Mongolia, around the Baldan Bereeven Monastery.

 After the death of Dondogdulam Khatun in 1923, Genepil was chosen as her successor among a group of women between the ages of 18 and 20 years old who were selected by the king's counsellors.
-Genepil was already married, and some sources identify her husband as the Luvsandamba, the man whose wife she was at the time of her death.
+Genepil was already married, and some sources identify her husband as the Luvsandamba, the same man whose wife she was at the time of her death.
 She lived with Bogd Khan until his death on 20 May 1924, when the monarchy was abolished.

+Life after court

 Genepil returned to her family after leaving the Mongolian court; she then married (or reunited with, in case he was the same person as her first husband) Luvsandamba.

 In 1937, the government of the Mongolian People's Republic accused Genepil of gathering materiel in order to stage an uprising with the help of Japan.
 She was subsequently arrested and executed in 1938.
 She was pregnant at the time of her execution.

 In popular culture

 This 1921 photo is said to be of Genepil, but it is disputed.

-The costume design for the Star Wars character Padmé Amidala took inspiration from a 1921 image of a Mongolian lady that is commonly, though incorrectly, identified as Genepil.
+The costume design for the Star Wars character Padmé Amidala took inspiration from a 1921 image of a Mongolian woman that is commonly, though incorrectly, identified as Genepil.